GaelS/zod-prisma/README.md

 0.  **Ensure your tsconfig.json enables the compiler's strict mode.**
     **Zod requires it and so do we, you will experience TS errors without strict mode enabled**

-1. Add zod-prisma as a dev dependency
+2. Add zod as a dependency

     ```sh
+    yarn add zod
+    ```

+3. Add zod-prisma as a dev dependency

+    ```sh
     yarn add -D zod-prisma
     ```

-2. Add the zod-prisma generator to your schema.prisma
+4. Add the zod-prisma generator to your schema.prisma

     ```prisma
     generator zod {